Harvest Valley

 Apparently even that monster was originally human.
 She was the wife who had married into the castle beyond here.
 But they say her husband already liked someone else.
 Knowing that, the wife desperately tried to become beautiful.
 Probably thought it’d steal the husband.

 Thus began the queen’s desperate attempts to achieve perfect beauty.
 Perhaps she had tried and failed less controversial solutions before resorting to poison, but she has fully dedicated herself to this operation, regardless.
-Building an “earthen tower” (土の塔) as her base, Mytha has sent out countless laborers to mine the earth.
-These range from half-naked peons to the hulking hammerers whom the Dark Souls II Collector’s Edition Guide supposes were siphoned from the Iron King’s steelworkers.
-And overseeing them were riders mounting giant humanoid monstrosities that helped with the digging, watchtowers dotting the perimeters for good measure.
-Similar to extracting crude oil, any poison reserves the miners find get pumped up to the surface by the centralized windmill system.
-From there, the workers collect the poison by hand and transport it in pots via carts back to the tower.
-The pots are then dumped into a massive vat encompassing most of the bottom floor, which the windmill system again pumps up to the queen’s personal bath and private chambers at the top.
+Mytha has sent out countless laborers to mine the earth and extract the green gold.
+These include hulking hammerers whom the Dark Souls II Collector’s Edition Guide supposes were siphoned from the Iron King’s steelworkers.
+Apparently, her husband, fast descending into hedonism, cared not if she used part of his vast resources for her personal pet projects.
+And overseeing the workers were foreman riding atop giant humanoid monstrosities that helped with the digging, watchtowers dotting the perimeters for good measure.
+Soon enough, what little flora was cleared and the land was torn up, the fauna kept alive to seemingly squeeze the most poison out of the habitat for the workers to harvest at home base.

 Out of grudge or obsession, the wife became a monster.